 Since 1996, Seven Seventeen employees have participated in the American Cancer Society's Relay for Life, a 24-hour event that raises money and awareness in the fight against cancer.

-In 2015, Seven Seventeen's Relay team raised over $17,000 and won several awards during the Relay event.
-Overall, the team won a third place award for the most money raised at the event!
-In the Financial Services category, the team won second place for the Best Opening Lap and for our Educational Message and received third place for our Campsite and for our Children’s Game.
+In 2016, Seven Seventeen's Relay team raised over $16,000 and won a couple of awards during the Relay event.
+Overall, the team won a third place award for the most money raised overall!
+The team also won first place in our category for our banner.

 Seven Seventeen is a pace-setter for the United Way.
 Each year, the credit union encourages employees to give back to their communities through a recurring or one-time donation to the United Way.
 In 2016, employees pledged over $34,000.

 In addition to monetary donations, several employees have served on various committees for their local United Way.

 Even Dollar Dog volunteers his time, making appearances to meet Youngstown/Warren area sports and bike enthusiasts at United Way events such as the kick-off celebrations during a Mahoning Valley Scrapper's game and the Rally by the River event.

 At Seven Seventeen, we believe it is important to learn to save and spend money responsibly in order to be successful.
 Since 2002, we have worked with teachers throughout the Mahoning Valley, providing over 15,500 students with hands on materials, at no charge, through a partnership with the National Endowment for Financial Education (NEFE).
 These materials cover everything from why they should save money and how to reconcile a checking account to how to protect themselves from Identity Theft and how to establish and maintain good credit.
 These materials are unbranded and most students and parents have no idea that Seven Seventeen is even involved.